 h3 is slated to open for business in the spring at 340 de la Gauchetière West.

 PLATEAU — Restaurants and bars in the Plateau borough will be allowed to open year-round, thanks to new regulations, reports the Montreal Gazette.
-Previously, terrasses were required to be half the size of the business to which they pertain, but now they will be permitted to occupy the same amount of square footage as the business itself, extending on to the street, sidewalk, and in front of neighbouring establishments.
+Previously, terrasses were required to be half the size of the business to which they pertain, but now they will be permitted to occupy the same square footage as the business itself, extending onto the street, sidewalk, and in front of neighbouring establishments.
 Outdoor barbecuing will also be permitted.
-Of course, how this plays out later this year all depends on province-wide coronavirus regulations, which in October required all indoor and outdoor dining be brought to a standstill.
+Of course, how this plays out later this year depends on province-wide coronavirus regulations, which in October required all indoor and outdoor dining to be brought to a standstill.

 PLATEAU — Guillaume bakery resumed operations on Monday, after temporarily closing its doors to attend to damages sustained from a fire on January 5.
-In an Instagram post, the bustling bread maker said that its oven was operating at 75 percent capacity, and only dishing up a “conservative” quantity of breads to start.
-“I don’t like this term [conservative], but am using it to underline our caution,” the caption reads, in parenthesis, and originally in French.
+In an Instagram post, the bustling bread maker said that its oven was operating at 75 percent capacity and only dishing up a “conservative” quantity of breads to start.
+“I don’t like this term [conservative], but am using it to underline our caution,” the caption reads, originally in French.
 Best to call ahead.

 Guillaume is open daily from 7 a.m. to 6.30 p.m. at 5134 St. Laurent.

-OUTREMONT — Tinc Set has officially made the transition from its back-room location in Alma, to the locale next door, formerly belonging to Dépanneur La Maison De Lajoie.
+OUTREMONT — Tinc Set has officially transitioned from its back-room location in Alma to the locale next door, formerly belonging to Dépanneur La Maison De Lajoie.
 The restaurant began serving customers last week, with a dinner menu of its now renowned Barcelona-style rotisserie chicken, as well as tapas, churros, and natural wines.
 Take note: the spot opens as early as 10 a.m., with coffee and baked goods, and a menu of salads and sandwiches come lunch as well.
-On the grocery side, expect preserves, olive oil, organic veggies, bread, and of course chicken — though until 3 p.m. only in sous vide form.
+On the grocery side, expect conservas, olive oil, organic veggies, bread, and of course, chicken — though until 3 p.m. only in sous vide form.